Ayurveda: Indians have held the notion that the body is a temple for thousands of years. Knowing the link between nature, health, and beauty, they

 Moroccan cuisine has relied on argan oil for generations because of its plethora of possible health advantages as well as its delicate, nutty flavour.
 Despite being a Moroccan native, argan oil is currently utilised all over the world for a range of culinary, cosmetic, and therapeutic purposes.
 This oil can be applied topically and comes from Moroccan argan trees.
 Minerals, vitamins, and antioxidants are abundant in it.
 All of these advantages maintain the health of your skin and hair.
 The oil is a great option for a leave-in hair serum because it is high in vitamin E.

 Greek yoghurt isn’t simply delicious to eat; it also works well as a face mask.
 Natural lactic acid found in yoghurt helps to clear your pores, while olive oil moisturizer for clear, healthy skin.
 Even locals use yoghurt to treat burns after exposure to the sun.
 Because of its antibacterial characteristics, honey is frequently used with either of these two substances, or even as a trio.
 Greek beauty company Korres offers a full line of moisturisers, cleansers, serums, and masks that take advantage of Greek yoghurt’s health advantages.

 8. Minerals from Iceland’s hot spring

-There are many hot springs in Iceland with mineral-rich waters that are renowned for helping people with skincare issues.
+There are many hot springs in Iceland with mineral-rich waters that is known for helping people with skincare issues.
 In fact, hot springs are the world’s first spa; strangely, the word “spa” comes from the Belgian town of Spa, which gained notoriety for its hot springs.
-A few companies produce mineral-infused at-home packs that are made from hot springs water so that you can receive spa-quality care in the convenience of your own home.
+A few companies produce mineral at-home packs that are made from hot springs water so that you can receive spa-quality care in the convenience of your own home.
 Hot springs have been utilized as natural cures for a variety of common maladies for thousands of years, and they are well recognised in Europe and Japan as such.